Campaign Abusing Legitimate Remote Administrator Tools Uses Fake Cryptocurrency Websites

 After decryption, the configuration file contains the URL address of the command-and-control (C&C) server.
 From this URL address, the domain part is used as a key for another decryption — this time the decryption of part of the DLL’s executable code, since a part of the DLL is a self-modifying code.

-The first decrypted function is responsible for resolving the API function addresses, while the second decrypted function is responsible for hooking various functions and altering the default behavior of the RAT.
+The first decrypted function is responsible for resolving the API function addresses, while the second decrypted function is responsible for hooking various functions and altering the default behaviour of the RAT.

 The following table shows the important hooked functions and their effects on the RAT: